 Nathan C. Avery, MD, Memorial Fellowship in Pediatric Neurosurgery

 The pediatric neurosurgery fellowship consists of a 12-month clinical rotation at Primary Children's Hospital.
-With three attending pediatric neurosurgeons, the neurosurgical service is active and includes exposure to a broad range of pathology.
+With four attending pediatric neurosurgeons, the neurosurgical service is active and includes exposure to a broad range of pathology.
 Approximately 1,000 pediatric neurosurgical cases are performed each year.

 In keeping with the requirements of the Accreditation Council for Pediatric Neurosurgical Fellowships, all applicants must have a doctor of medicine degree and must have completed an accredited neurosurgical residency program.
 The fellow must obtain a Utah medical license prior to beginning the fellowship.